 Pursuant to Section 766.24 of the Export Administration Regulations, 15 C.F.R.
-Parts 730-774 ("EAR" or "the Regulations"),1 I hereby grant the request of the Office of Export Enforcement ("OEE") to renew the temporary denial order ("TDO") issued in this matter on October 3, 2022.
-I find that renewal of this order is necessary in the public interest to prevent an imminent violation of the Regulations.
+Parts 730-774 ("EAR" or "the Regulations"), 1 I hereby grant the request of the Office of Export Enforcement ("OEE") to renew the temporary denial order ("TDO") issued in this matter on March 29, 2023.
+I find that renewal of this order is necessary in the public interest to prevent an imminent violation of the Regulations and that renewal for an extended period is appropriate because PJSC Aeroflot ("Aeroflot") has engaged in a pattern of repeated, ongoing and/or continuous apparent violations of the EAR.